 Putting ultra-low latency video to use

 Ultra-low latency video is capable of changing the world.
-Combine it with the speed of 5G networks and Soliton’s many years of experience, and the potential applications are fascinating.
+Combine it with the speed of 5G networks and Soliton’s many years of experience, and the potential applications are life changing.

-Remote driving allows vehicles to be driven from a far-away location and is now possible with the Zao Ultra Low Latency Technology
+Remote driving allows vehicles to be safely driven from a far-away location and is now possible with the Zao Ultra Low Latency Technology.

 The Zao technology is a real-time video transmission system which enables safe remove driving.
 By providing a live feed from the remotely-controlled car, drivers can view and react to the road in real-time.

-With its Ultra Low latency technology for real time live video transmission from the vehicle of the drivers view, complete with a return control signal back for driverless control that includes steering, braking, accelerating and signals, the device can utilise multiple 4G and 5G for almost zero delay driving from a remote location.
+With its Ultra Low latency technology for real time live video transmission from the vehicle, complete with a return control signal back for driverless control that includes steering, braking, accelerating and signals, the device can utilise multiple 4G and 5G for almost zero delay driving from a remote location.
 Remote driving can have many applications, for defence and military applications to keep personnel out-of-harm’s-way, or as backup for autonomous driving should a failure occur and normal in-car driving cannot be achieved.

 Soliton has also developed a method for “platooning” or joining up multiple cars and vehicles with the lead vehicle acting as the master vehicle with all the secondary vehicles following the directions of the first in the “car-train”.